 Red Wine Glass

 If it’s just the water goblet and the red wine glass, they are usually beside each other.
-If the arrangement is either the straight or diagonal line, it is usually next to the water goblet at the right side.
-In a triangular shape, it is placed at the upper left of the white wine glass and above the spoon.
-In the diamond shape, it is at the upper right of the white wine glass.
-And if there are five glasses, the red wine glass is usually on the fourth place in the middle of the white wine glass and sherry glass.
+If the arrangement is either the straight or diagonal line, it is generally next to the water goblet on the right side.
+It is placed at the upper left of the white wine glass and above the spoon in a triangular shape.

 White Wine Glass

 The presence of the sherry glass is pretty unique.
-It is just like the Champagne flute wherein it is served to accompany a particular dish, but not just any dish, it has to have sherry as an ingredient.
-In the event that the table is crowded, the sherry glass takes its place at the front left side of the white wine glass at the right.
+It is just like the Champagne flute wherein it is served to accompany a particular dish, but not just any dish; it has to have sherry as an ingredient.
+If the table is crowded, the sherry glass takes its place at the front left side of the white wine glass at the right.

 Dessert Wine Glass

-In the triangular arrangement, it will be placed at the upper right side of the water goblet, which is the upper left side of the red or white wine glass, so it’s basically the top point in forming the triangle.
-At times, it could also be placed at the water goblet’s right side.
+In the triangular arrangement, place it at the upper right side of the water goblet that is the upper left side of the red or white wine glass, so it’s the top point to form the triangle.
+At times, it could also be placed on the water goblet’s right side.

 Sometimes, the juice is not just the accompanying beverage but rather the course itself.
 If this is the case, place the juice glass at the cover’s center on a tiny underplate.
 If it is an accompanying beverage, put it at the top right of the cover.